eamsen/pythia/README.md

     make glog

 #### Building POCO C++ Libraries
-To build the included POCO version, use:
+To build the POCO submodule, use:

     make poco

+*This will check out the required POCO version from GitHub and build it, which can take a while.*

+#### Building SENNA
+To get the required SENNA version, use:

+    make senna

+*This will download SENNA from the web (~250MB) and modify the source files, so that it compiles with g++.
+Downloading the files may take a while.*

 ### Building Pythia
 To build Pythia use: